livingdocsIO/documentation/reference-docs/server-configuration/custom-index.md

       // optional
       // --------

-      // Overwrite the alias pointing to your elastic index
-      // The default alias is the 'handle' (in this example - 'my-custom-publication')
-      alias: 'an-alias'
       // The context is passed to the 'processBatch' and 'createBatches' function
       // With that it's possible to search/index documents based on the context
       context: {